 Monuments and Sanctuaries: What's the Difference?

 A healthy ocean is the basis for thriving recreation, tourism, and commercial activities that drive coastal economies.
-Across the National Marine Sanctuary System, about $8 billion annually is generated in local, coastal, and ocean-dependent economies from diverse activities like commercial fishing, research, education, and recreation/tourism activities.
+Across the National Marine Sanctuary System, diverse activities like commercial fishing, research, education, and recreation/tourism activities help support local, coastal, and ocean-dependent economies.

 They're created under different federal laws.